Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 Documents in Possession

-If I am planning to buy a piece of land, I should be aware of the documentation involved which can be done through property lawyer legal consultation.
+If I am planning to buy a piece of land, I should be aware of the documentation involved, which can be done through a property lawyer's legal consultation.
 If things take a direction for good, it is important to contact an advocate for property registration near me.
-Given below the documents for conveyance of an immovable property:
+Given below are the documents for the conveyance of an immovable property:

 • Sale Deed